MTN-Group/MoMoAPIs_Android_sdk/doc/authentication/getUserDetails.md

 ### Usage/Examples

-Pass the reference id obtained from the createUser() function into getUserDetails() to get the details of the user
+Passing the reference id obtained from the createUser() function into getUserDetails() to get the details of the user